You’re probably right about your security gaps, here’s how to prove it

 • Supports timely remediation, not just reporting.

-When these elements are in place, penetration testing becomes a decision-making tool, giving teams clarity on where to focus and confidence that security controls have been genuinely tested.
+When these elements are in place, penetration testing becomes a decision-making tool - giving teams clarity on where to focus and confidence that controls have been genuinely tested.

 From insight to action

 This is why trust, experience, and methodology matter.
-We operates NCSC CHECK and CREST accredited penetration testing services, with testers holding recognised certifications such as CHECK Team Leader, CREST Certified Tester, Cyber Scheme Team Leader (CSTL) and Offensive Security Certified Professional (OSCP).
+We operate NCSC CHECK and CREST-accredited penetration testing services, with testers holding recognised certifications including CHECK Team Leader, CREST Certified Tester, Cyber Scheme Team Leader (CSTL), and Offensive Security Certified Professional (OSCP).

-We also provide CREST accredited intelligence-led penetration tests (STAR), also known as red-teaming, led by CREST Certified Simulated Attack Specialists.
+We also provide CREST-accredited intelligence-led penetration testing (STAR), commonly known as red teaming, led by CREST Certified Simulated Attack Specialists.

 The focus is always on outcomes: